 We see lots of Hummel figurines in our downsizing business!
 With so many different editions spanning over 75 years, there are endless combinations of collections that have been lovingly gathered and displayed in homes across the world.

-But as interest in collecting as a hobby wanes, so does the value of collectibles that would have brought hundreds of not thousands of dollars in the past.
+But as interest in collecting as a hobby wanes, so does the value of collectibles that would have brought hundreds not thousands of dollars in the past.

 Here’s a review of how these adorable figures came about, and a snapshot of the value of Hummels in 2022.